mozilla/areweslimyet/faq/faq.md

 *Are We Slim Yet?* is a Firefox memory benchmark as well as a site for visualizing the data it produces.
-The aim is to track Firefox's memory footprint.
-Both to measure its progress over time, and to catch any regressions that are introduced.
+The aim is to track Firefox's memory footprint &mdash; both to measure its progress over time, and to catch any regressions that are introduced.

 *Are we Slim Yet?* was created by John Schoenick of Mozilla's [MemShrink][] team.
 The MemShrink team was formed in June 2011, and is tasked with monitoring